GhostKX/School-Management-Database/README.md

 1. Clone or download this repository to your local machine.
 2. Open your terminal or command prompt.
 3. Navigate to the directory where the script is located.
-4. Run the script with the following command:
+4. Run the script with the following command below:

 ```bash
 python main.py